San Diego Supercomputer Center

 Grant in 2022

 Skuchain, Inc. is a company that specializes in developing blockchain-based products aimed at enhancing B2B trade and supply chain finance.
-Founded in 2014 and based in Mountain View, California, Skuchain offers a platform that includes features for procurement, contract management, financing arrangements, and inventory tracking.
-One of its notable products is BRACKETS, a smart lock system that automates monetary transactions when contractual agreements are fulfilled.
-The company’s currency-agnostic approach ensures that businesses can achieve greater transparency, security, and efficiency throughout their supply chains, catering primarily to banks and manufacturers.
+Founded in 2014 and located in Mountain View, California, Skuchain offers a commerce cloud platform that integrates various functionalities, including procurement and contract management, financing arrangements, and inventory tracking.
+One of its notable products is BRACKETS, a smart lock equipped with digital keys that facilitates financial transactions upon the fulfillment of contractual agreements.
+By providing a currency-agnostic blockchain solution, Skuchain enables banks and manufacturers to achieve greater transparency, security, and efficiency within their supply chains.

 Evolution Devices